 A dental implant preserves natural tooth tissue by avoiding the need to cut down adjacent teeth for conventional bridgework.
 In addition, dental implants help restore your jawbone structure.

 Benefits of dental implants

 Dental implants have several benefits.
 They can help with your overall self-esteem and act as your natural tooth/teeth would.
-They look and feel like your natural teeth, can boost your confidence, are durable, convenient, and help support your overall oral health.
+They look and feel like your natural teeth, can boost your confidence, are durable convenient, and help support your overall oral health.
 They also assist in keeping your speech, comfort, and chewing abilities.
-With dental implants, you do not have to remove them, and you can brush, floss, eat, drink and sleep with your dental implants in, compared to dentures.
+With dental implants, you do not have to remove them, and you can brush, floss, eat, drink, and sleep with your dental implants in, compared to dentures.

 Dental implants look and act like your natural teeth.
-As a result, dental implants may provide longer-term value and benefit over other conventional teeth replacement options.
+As a result, dental implants may provide longer-term value and benefit over conventional teeth replacement options.